banjo/hoks/README.md

 ## TODO:

 -   updated styling for staged files in cli
 -   Look for minimatch alternatives
 -   enforce conventional commits
 -   enforce custom commit messages
 -   fetch pre-push
 -   add option to run tests before push
 -   branch naming convention
 -   forbidden tokens in files
 -   prevent push on selected branches
 -   on init, remove git core.hooksPath and set to .git/hooks path
 -   tests
 -   setup config file with init-script
 -   use --debug flag to debug, do not need the debug flag in the settings
 -   add support for config file with typescript
 -   change hooks to camelCase in config
+-   show spinner instead of text when running hooks config